thegeeklab/hugo-geekdoc/exampleSite/content/_index.md

 <!-- markdownlint-restore -->

 Geekdoc is a simple Hugo theme for documentations.
 It is intentionally designed as a fast and lean theme and may not fit the requirements of complex projects.
 If a more feature-complete theme is required there are a lot of got alternatives out there.
-You can find a demo and the full documentation at [https://geekdocs.de](https://geekdocs.de).

 ## Features